vsardhik/AI_Personalize_Study_Planner/Readme.md

-# Study Plan Generator Chatbot
+# AI PERSONALIZE STUDY PLANNER

 A modern web application that helps students create personalized study plans from their syllabus.
 Upload your syllabus (PDF or image), specify your study duration and daily hours, and get an AI-generated study plan that takes into account topic complexity and optimal learning patterns.